Answered By: Aldo Urquiza

 Date – newer content is usually best unless you need historical information

-Format – useful if you want a certain kind
+Format – useful if you want a certain format; available to see more filters.
+The search filters may include the below.

 Examples of limiters.
 Full Text with check box checked; Scholarly (Peer Reviewed) Journals with checkbox checked.